judsonlmoore/judsonlmoore.com/_posts/blog/2017-02-21-interview-scott-holiday-rival-sons.markdown

 It could go horribly wrong.
 We could have nothing in 3 weeks, but for some reason, it worked out.
 We also are a big fan of killing our darlings, you know.
 Nothing is precious.
 We kill songs constantly in the studio.
 We write much more than anybody hears and as soon as something feels like it’s got a nail in the tire, we just go move on to something else.

-{% cloudinary /assets/images/2017/02/interview-scott-holiday-rival-sons-003.jpg alt="Mike Miley of the Rival Sons plays drums on stage" alt="" description="" %}
+{% cloudinary /assets/images/2017/02/interview-scott-holiday-rival-sons-003.jpg alt="Mike Miley of the Rival Sons plays drums on stage" %}

 ## So how did the formation of Rival Sons happen, with such an eclectic group, that everybody said, “Oh, yeah, this makes sense.
 Let’s do this.”
 How do you explain that?